Shortcut Software: Shortcut

 Shortcut is a commercial software product for project management and issue tracking.
 It includes features to track and plan user stories, plan software development sprints, visualize work in progress with kanban boards, share plans with product roadmaps, and report on progress of work.
 Shortcut is also free for up to 10 users.

 Shortcut has integrations with Slack, GitHub, GitLab, Bitbucket and others.
 It is available through a web application.

 Shortcut is written in Clojure, with a custom JavaScript front end.
 Its features can also be accessed using a REST API.
 The Shortcut API (then called the Clubhouse API) was noted in 2019 as "one of the most talked about APIs" by ProgrammableWeb.

 Korey

-In September 2025, Shortcut launched Korey, an artificial intelligence–powered product management tool designed for software engineering workflows.
+In September 2025, Shortcut launched Korey, an artificial intelligence–powered product development tool designed for software engineering workflows.
 Korey integrates with Shortcut and GitHub Issues to automate the creation of project artifacts such as user stories, specifications, and sub-tasks.
 It also provides real-time status updates, sprint recaps, and answers to natural language queries about project progress.

 Industry analysts described Korey as part of a broader trend toward applying AI to software project management.
 SiliconANGLE reported that the product brings "AI orchestration to product management," while theCUBE Research highlighted its potential to reduce planning cycle times and improve schedule adherence.
 Intellyx characterized Korey as an example of an AI agent embedded into engineering workflows.